 Constanța is the capital of Dobrogea.
 Every region in Romania is different.
 For centuries Romans, Ottomans, Greeks, Italians, Russians were in Dobrogea and left traces behind.
 Dobrogea is a mix of cultures, minorities, languages, dialects, traditions and rituals.
 Is important to know the past of that region to understand the present.

 The past is always better in retrospect.
-The emotions, the history, the memories, the family, the friends, the regrets.
+The emotions, the history, the memories, the family, the friends.
 This is what the Black sea means to me.
+Just as for Cella Serghi, one of my favorite writers, also born in Constanța, the sea also had a particularly strong influence on my childhood.

 Constanța